Updated for Version 3.7

-More extensive testing for this character is in progress.
-Note that the information given is subject to change if and when new discoveries are made.
+Note that the information given may change if new discoveries are made.
+More extensive testing is in progress.

-The full-length guide is currently in the process of being written.
-Join our Discord to check on and participate in the theorycrafting process.
+The full-length guide is currently being written.
+Join our Discord to participate in the theorycrafting process.

 New Content